Mr-DwZ/Cameo/README.md

 # Cameo
-A simple Oline Judge System
+A simple Online Judge System based on Rails.